ropenttd/docker_openttd/readme.md

 ## Tags
 We'll automatically build a new tag every time a new beta or release candidate is released.
 If you'd like nightlies as well, please contact us, and I'll work it into our build scripts.

+* `stable` tracks the latest stable release of OpenTTD.
+* `rc` tracks the latest release candidate of OpenTTD, falling back to the latest stable if it's newer.
+* `beta` tracks the latest beta release of OpenTTD, falling back to, you guessed it, the latest release candidate or stable if a newer one is available.
 * `latest` currently tracks `stable`, but this may change in future to track nightly releases.
-* `stable` tracks the latest stable release of OpenTTD.
-* `testing` tracks the latest release candidate or beta build of OpenTTD, falling back to the latest stable if it's newer.

-The build scripts are also set up to also tag with the version number, in case you want to pin to a specific version: check the tags for a full lineup.
+## Alpine, OpenTTD, and You

+This repo contains a dockerfile for building against Alpine Linux.
+However, if you try to run a server with openttd compiled on alpine, you’ll get a segmentation fault in saveload as soon as a client tries to connect.
+From what I’m aware, this is due to a quirk in musl-libc, so at present we’re stuck with using Debian (attempts have been made to shoehorn glibc into alpine with no success).
+If you succeed at getting OpenTTD to run and serve players with an alpine-derived image, please let us know!